 - Labor Code § 2802 Reimbursement Claim Elements

 - What is the Longest Shift You Can Legally Work?

 - Split Shift in California

 See all related hourly worker wage dispute lawsuits our lawyers covered so far.

 Get a Free Lawsuit Evaluation With Our Lawyers

-The Civil Trial Law Specialist Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Civil Trial Law Specialist Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
 We are handling individual litigation nationwide and currently accepting new legal challenges in all 50 states.